sagemath/trac_to_gh/Issue 1507.md

 # Issue 1507: [with patch] plotting -- document how to use pylab / matlab style plotting from sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1507

 Original creator: was